Noise-Guided Transport for Imitation Learning: Algorithm

 \section{Algorithm}

-In \textsc{Algo}~\ref{alg:ngt}, the learned reward structure laid out in \textsc{Eq}~\ref{rewstruct} takes the triplet $(s_t,a_t,s_{t+1})$ as input to signify that depending on the setting, the reward could be trained to use any of the following input combinations: $(s_t,a_t)$, $(s_t,s_{t+1})$, or $s_t$.
+In \textsc{Algorithm}~\ref{alg:ngt}, the learned reward takes the triplet $(s_t,a_t,s_{t+1})$ as input to signify that, depending on the setting, the reward could be trained to use any of the following input combinations: $(s_t,a_t)$, $(s_t,s_{t+1})$, or $s_t$.